-We’ve also included some more specialist cameras, including 360-degree cameras that allow you to create interactive, immersive images of a property.
-There’s also a specialist camera designed specifically for creating virtual tours, and finally, for capturing aerial exteriors, a couple of camera drone suggestions.
+We've also got a specialist camera designed specifically for creating virtual tours, and finally, for capturing aerial exteriors, a suggestion of the best camera drone (opens in new tab).
+So, let’s get started with the best cameras for real estate photography…

-Best camera for real estate photography in 2021
+Best camera for real estate photography in 2023

 Ticking all the boxes at a pretty reasonable price, the Canon Rebel SL3 (known as the EOS 250D in Europe) is an excellent choice of DSLR for real estate photography.
 It’s not the absolute cheapest in Canon’s range, but arguably offers better value than models like the EOS 2000D or 4000D.
 Its handy vari-angle touchscreen is great for getting images from all sorts of different angles, and it’s a pleasingly light option, easy to carry around.
-The generous ISO range will cover you in all different lighting situations, and the APS-C sensor represents a serious step-up from a smartphone.
+The generous ISO range will cover you in all different lighting situations, and the APS-C sensor represents a serious step up from a smartphone.